 - Press Network.

-- Once your Nest scans available networks, find your Wi-Fi and, if necessary, enter your password.
+- After your Nest has scanned nearby networks, select your Wi-Fi and, if needed, enter your password.

-Nest thermostats receive power from your HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
-It can be recharged using a USB charger that comes with the Nest.
+Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
+The Nest's battery is rechargable with a USB cable included with the thermostat.

-If you plan on being away for a couple weeks, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
-Using Off mode will turn off all of your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.
+If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.

 To select Off mode on the thermostat: